Notifications and Inspections

 Electrical inspections take place between 8:00 a.m. and 4:00 p.m.
 Monday to Friday (except statutory holidays).

-Once the electrical installation has been reviewed and passed, whoever filed the notification of work will receive an ESA Certificate of Inspection.
+Once the electrical installation has been reviewed and passed, whoever filed the notification of work will receive an ESA Certificate of Acceptance.
 This confirms the electrical work complies with the Ontario Electrical Safety Code.
 If your contractor filed the notification of work, ask for a copy of the certificate for your records.
 You can also call 1-877-ESA-SAFE (372-7233) for a copy.

 How do I apply for an inspection?